Photographers travel advice

 11)Make sure to check customs forms appropriately and ensure that you get a stamp on your ATA Carnet.
 In terms of photographers travel advice there are some things I stress over and over again.
 Getting the appropriate stamp on your ATA Carnet is vital and it is a step that can never be overlooked or dismissed.
 If you have a stamp going out, you must have one coming in.
 If you do not follow the proper processes you could find yourself losing your ATA Carnet (and thus your ability to travel) or having to get another ATA Carnet that can require a bond of up to $20,000.
 All for the sake of a stamp!

 (traveling last minute without an ATA Carnet (NOT IDEAL))

 This is not ideal, nor is it one that I recommend or would ever use myself.
 However, I understand, especially in the early days, that jobs may come very last minute, or maybe you are a wedding photographer who has the very limited equipment.
 Even though I do not recommend it you will increase your chance of success if you follow the steps as follows.

 1)Take as little gear as possible and spread your gear around your luggage.
-Alternatively, if you have a team or are traveling with assistants, ensure that your gear is equally distributed.
+Alternatively, if you are not traveling alone, ensure that your gear is distributed thin enough to pass a tourist aficionados.
 Do not put all of your gear in one bag because customs agents might give you a hard time.
 I would strongly encourage you to look into renting gear at the destination unless it is extremely necessary.

 2)Disclosing you are a photographer traveling for business purposes is something I would leave to your discretion.
 If you follow step number 1 you should be Ok at customs regardless.
 Remember, customs agents are there to make sure you don’t bring merchandise to resale.
 So as long as you leave with the same amount of gear you came in you are only bending the rules.